APCSP Pseudo-Code: Iterating Over a List of Fruits

 Type error

-# List of values, including some non-integer types
+module for this error# List of values, including some non-integer types

 values = [10, "20", 30, None, "forty", 50]